mit-rss/localization/README.md

 Use the provided SLAM package to create your own map of an area of your choosing, and then show your localization from Part C running in this area, for at least 10 seconds, driving at least 10 euclidean meters (loops encouraged).
 Specifically, we would like to see two videos side by side of the browser visualization and real-life car moving through the area you chose.
 Please choose a large enough room or area that is driveable, has plenty of obstacles/features/landmarks, and does not change too often.
 Foot traffic or other non-static objects may cause unwanted artifacts in your map.
 Additionally, we would like to hear a brief explanation during your checkoff on the differences between MCL (Mone Carlo Localization), and graph-based localization that is used in visual slam algorithms.

 ## Lab Modules

-The instructions to get started with Lab 5 Parts A-C are available in the [instructions notebook](README.ipynb).
+The instructions to get started with Lab 5 are available in the [instructions notebook](README.ipynb).